SRWieZ/forge-heartbeats/README.md

 ### 1. Get your credentials

 1. **API Token**: Generate in your Forge dashboard (https://forge.laravel.com/profile/api).
-You only need `site:manage-heartbeats` permission for this package.
+You only at least `site:manage-heartbeats` and `server:view` permission for this package.
 2. **Organization**: Look for the slug in the URL when viewing your organization (e.g., `my-org` in `https://forge.laravel.com/your-organization/`)
 3. **Server ID**: Found in the server homepage
 4. **Site ID**: Found in the site homepage